harkibit/discover-north-lebanon/README.md

 ## Demo

-To see the project go check [here](https://discover-north-lebanon.netlify.app/)
+To see the project go [here](https://discover-north-lebanon.netlify.app/)

 ## Installation